Peaches for Monsieur le Curé: Plot

 Vianne Rocher, Roux, Anouk and Rosette are living on a houseboat on the River Seine.
 Anouk is fifteen and Rosette is eight.
 Vianne believes that she may have found peace.
 Then she receives a letter from Lansquenet-sous-Tannes from Armande Voizin.
 Armande died eight years ago; she had left the letter, sealed within a letter for Luc, her grandson, when he reaches the age of 21, in which Armande predicts that Lansquenet will need Vianne again, and asks Vianne to visit, if only to put flowers on an old lady's grave.
 Vianne is intrigued and, seeking an excuse to escape the heat of the Paris summer, takes her daughters to Lansquenet.

 The major change is the settlement of Muslims from North Africa in the old tanneries on the other side of the river.
 Here is a mosque complete with minaret.
 Reynaud, the priest, Vianne's adversary in Chocolat, has had trouble with these Moroccans, having been accused of setting fire to the Muslim school where Vianne's chocolaterie was; Reynaud denies all knowledge of the fire, but "the court of public opinion" has already found him guilty.

 The school was run by a Muslim woman called Inès, who wears the full niqab face-veil, and who is viewed with suspicion from both sides of the river.
 The Moroccan community is filled with gossip about her; the French locals are suspicious of her because of the veil she wears, blaming her for the increasing numbers of women now wearing the niqab.
 Vianne is drawn to Inès, partly because she was living in Vianne's chocolate shop before it burnt down, and partly because Inès reminds her of aspects of herself.
 Both are single women with a young daughter; both are the subject of gossip and speculation.
-But, unlike Vianne, Inès does not seem to want to mix or be accepted into the community.
+Unlike Vianne, Inès does not seem to want to mix or be accepted into the community.
 She remains silent and aloof, impervious to kindness or offers of help.
 Even Vianne's chocolates have no power over her, as she and the rest of the Moroccan community are fasting for Ramadan.